jcs-elpa/company-fuzzy/README.md

 *P.S.
-If you set `company-fuzzy-sorting-backend` to `'flx` then you probably don't need this to be on because the `flx` scoring engine already take care of that!*
+If you set `company-fuzzy-sorting-backend` to `'flx` then you probably don't need this to be on because the `flx` scoring engine already takes care of that!*

 ### 🔍 For annotation